PredDiff: Explanations and Interactions from Conditional Expectations: Abstract

 \section{Abstract}

 PredDiff is a model-agnostic, local attribution method that is firmly rooted in probability theory.
 Its simple intuition is to measure prediction changes while marginalizing features.
-In this work, we clarify properties of PredDiff and its connection to Shapley values.
+In this work, we clarify properties of PredDiff and its close connection to Shapley values.
 We stress important differences between classification and regression, which require a specific treatment within both formalisms.
 We extend PredDiff by introducing a new, well-founded measure for interaction effects between arbitrary feature subsets.
 The study of interaction effects represents an inevitable step towards a comprehensive understanding of black-box models and is particularly important for science applications.
-As opposed to Shapley values, our novel measure maintains the original linear scaling and is thus generally applicable to real-world problems.
+Equipped with our novel interaction measure, PredDiff is a promising model-agnostic approach for obtaining reliable, numerically inexpensive and theoretically sound attributions.